3-1-1-Codeup/project/README.md

 *All functions for the following preparation can be found in the wrangle.py file on our github repository.*
 - Make case id the index
 - Handle null values
-- Remove features that are not needed
+- Remove unneeded features
-- Create new features such as
+- Create new features such as:
     - days_open
     - resolution_days_due
     - days_before_or_after_due